mcfi/MCFI/README.md

-MCFI
+MCFI/PICFI
 ====

-This directory contains the MCFI toolchain that has been tested on Ubuntu 14.04.
+This directory contains the MCFI/PICFI toolchain that has been tested on x64 Ubuntu 14.04.
+Technical details of MCFI can be found in ```http://www.cse.lehigh.edu/~gtan/paper/mcfi.pdf```.
+PICFI further improves MCFI by enforcing per-input CFGs.
 To build the toolchain, you first need to execute the following command to install the required tools.

   ```sudo apt-get install build-essential g++-multilib flex bison libtool subversion git cmake autoconf automake```